OpenCHAMI/openchami.org/content/events/Summits/2024/Bristol/index.md

 ---
 title: 'Bristol Developer Summit'
 date: 2024-07-14T10:00:00-05:00
-description: "OpenCHAMI Developer Summit September 17th - 19th, hosted by the University of Bristol."
+description: "Join the OpenCHAMI community for the Developer Summit from September 17th - 19th, hosted by the University of Bristol."
 summary: "OpenCHAMI Developer Summit September 17th - 19th, hosted by the University of Bristol."
 draft: false
 weight: 50